lighthouse-web3/gitbook/filecoin-virtual-machine/section-a.md

   num_copies: 2,
 };
 // The `false` indicates that we're uploading a single file.
-// Returns a CID (Content ID) for your file that you can use for PoDSI verification. const uploadResponse = await lighthouse.upload('/path/to/adorable/dog.jpg', 'YOUR_API_KEY', false, dealParams);
+// Returns a CID (Content ID) for your file that you can use for provable storage verification. const uploadResponse = await lighthouse.upload('/path/to/adorable/dog.jpg', 'YOUR_API_KEY', false, dealParams);
 ```